Skip to content

 Vegetarian, Lactose

-You can override the template locale on a case by case basis as well
+You can override the template locale on a case by case basis by using the locale argument.

 {{ deal.company.buyingstatus | localize(locale="sv_SE") }}